|Date of judgement||25 February 2019|

 The Tribunal further noted that preparing land for primary production does not of itself constitute use of the land for primary production: Southern Estates Pty Ltd v Federal Commissioner of Taxation (1967) 117 CLR 481 at 488.

 The Tribunal also relied on Metricon (at ), applying the proposition that some benefit or advantage would need to accrue from the Land being kept unused.
-However in this case the Tribunal found that “there was no advantage in Mr McCabe’s keeping the land unused” (at ).
+However in this case the Tribunal found that “there was no advantage in the Applicant keeping the land unused” (at ).

 Applying these tests, and taking into account its finding that there were no cattle on the Land during at the relevant land tax years, the Tribunal held that the Applicant’s work in slashing and maintaining the land in a good condition and his intentions to graze cattle in the future did not amount to an actual use of the Land for primary production.